Constraints

 • Adding a node key, relationship key, or property uniqueness constraint for a set of properties also adds an index on those properties, and therefore, an index of the same index type, label/relationship type, and properties combination cannot be added separately.

-• Cypher® will use these indexes for lookups just like other indexes.
-Refer to Indexes for search performance for more details on indexes.
+• Cypher will use these indexes for lookups just like other indexes.
+Refer to Create, show, and delete indexes for more details on indexes.

 • If a node key, relationship key, or property uniqueness constraint is dropped and the backing index is still required, the index need to be created explicitly.